JazzTheRabbit/FreePBX-SQLi-RCE/README.md

 ![Python](https://img.shields.io/badge/Python-3.6+-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)

+**⚠️ Educational & Security Research Only - See Legal Notice Below**

 Exploitation proof of concept for CVE-2025-57819, a critical unauthenticated SQL injection vulnerability in FreePBX that allows remote code execution.
+This PoC is published **after official patches were released** for security research and authorized testing purposes only.

 ## Overview